 Did you know that you take an average of 2000 breaths everyday.
 And if you’re like most people, most of the time you do so without thinking.

-Yet when we take breathing so much for granted it’s easy to develop bad habits.
+Yet when we take breathing so much for granted it’s easy to take it for granted and to develop bad habits.

-Breathing “properly” helps to control pain, improve mental capacities, increase vitality and promote a general sense of well being.
+Yet breathing “properly” can help to control pain, improve mental capacities, increase vitality and promote a general sense of well being.

 And Dr. Weil believes that breathing correctly can also help stress related health problems ranging from panic attacks to digestive disorders.

 Which is why I want to share with you 3 simple breathing exercises which, when practised regularly, can make a profound difference to the quality of your life.

 And they can even help if you only use them on the odd occasion, too.

 I’ve taught them in coaching and counselling sessions and with groups large and small for many years, yet I am still surprised by their in-the-moment benefits, as well as their longer term beneficial effects if practised regularly.

 Don’t be put off by their apparent simplicity.
 Simply try them and judge their effects for yourself.

 It’s unlikely you’ll feel any side effects, but obviously I don’t know you or your situation so do take responsibility for your own well being and simply stop if you feel any discomfort or dizziness.
 As I’ve said before I’m not a health professional and I neither diagnose nor treat, so if unsure, like everything else, check with your doctor, especially if you feel you may be stressed or unwell.